Love Disregarded, Rachel Blaufeld

-Genre: General Fiction (Adult), Romance
+Genre: General Fiction (adult), Women’s Fiction.

 Arc via Netgalley and publishers